jberks02/revere/README.md

 1. Clone Repository
 2. cd into directory
 3. Run "Flutter precache"
-4. Go To debug console in flutter and run the app.
+4. Go To debug console in vscode and run the app.